5.0128 reviews5.0Google

 • Designed for patients who are too young or too active for joint replacement.

 STACi fills the gap between simpler cartilage procedures and joint replacement.
-For patients with significant cartilage loss who want to preserve their own knee, it offers a biological solution where other techniques fall short.
+For patients with significant cartilage loss in any joint who want to preserve their own tissue, it offers a biological solution where other techniques fall short.

 The procedure and what to expect

-STACi involves harvesting your own cartilage cells, expanding them in a specialist laboratory, seeding them onto a biocompatible scaffold, and implanting the construct into the prepared defect site in the knee.
+STACi involves harvesting your own cartilage cells from the affected joint, expanding them in a specialist laboratory, seeding them onto a biocompatible scaffold, and implanting the construct into the prepared defect site.
+The same approach is used whether the defect is in the knee, hip, shoulder, ankle or another joint.

 • Cartilage biopsy taken arthroscopically (keyhole) in the first stage.